Optymistychna Cave: History

-The cave complex was discovered by the speleologists of the Lviv speleological club "Cyclope" in 1966.
+The cave complex was discovered by members of the Lviv speleological club "Cyclope" in 1966.
 It was entirely unknown before then.
-There have been more than 50 expeditions since then, but exploration has slowed significantly in recent years, and very little surveying is currently being done.
+There have been more than 50 expeditions since its discovery, but exploration has slowed significantly in recent years, and very little surveying is currently being done.
 The cave is located very close to the Priest's Grotto or Ozerna Cave, the eleventh-longest cave in the world at 130.4 km, but the two caves have not yet been found to be connected.

 In 2008, the cave was recognized as a Natural Wonder of Ukraine.

 Geology

 The entire cave lies under a 2 km square area in a layer of Neogene period gypsum that is less than 30 m thick.
 The passages tend to be fairly small, no more than 3 m wide and 5 ft tall for most, although at intersections they can be up to 10 m tall.
 They are often choked with mud.
 They comprise a dense network on several levels, making Optymistychna known as a "maze cave".

 Optymistychna's gypsum bed is topped with a limestone layer, which has seeped through into the cave via erosion and formed into calcite speleothems.
 At other places, the gypsum has formed crystals, often tinted a multitude of colors by mineral salts.
 In some areas, large gypsum rosettes have formed, colored black by manganese oxide.